 When will I be notified about the results?

-How can I find out more about organ scholarships?
+How can I find out more about organ awards?

-Details of the organ scholarships at the colleges that participate in the scheme can be found here:
+Details of the organ awards at the colleges that participate in the scheme can be found on the college websites:

-Individual directors of music and/or chaplains will be happy to let you know more detail about the organ scholarship and chapel music at their colleges.
+Individual directors of music and/or chaplains will be happy to let you know more detail about the organ award and chapel music at their colleges.